U.S. DEPARTMENT OF STATE

 B. FEDERAL AWARD INFORMATION

-Funding Instrument Type: Grant, Fixed Amount Award (FAA), Cooperative Agreement, or Property Grant
+Funding Instrument Type: Grant, or Fixed Amount Award (FAA).

-Project and Budget Periods: Grant projects generally must be completed in one year or less.
-PAS will entertain applications for continuation of grants funded under these awards beyond the initial budget period on a noncompetitive basis subject to availability of funds, satisfactory progress of the program, and a determination that continued funding would be in the best interest of the U.S. Department of State.
+Program Performance Period: Proposed programs should be completed in 12 months or less.
+PDS will entertain applications for continuation of grants funded under these awards beyond the initial budget period on a noncompetitive basis subject to availability of funds, satisfactory progress of the program, and a determination that continued funding would be in the best interest of the U.S. Department of State.

 For-profit or commercial entities are not eligible to apply.